shuai-xu/flink/flink-runtime-web/README.md

 The code is regular Java code built via Maven.
 To add additional request handlers, follow the example of the `org.apache.flink.runtime.webmonitor.handlers.JobSummaryHandler`.

 ## Dashboard Frontend

-The web dashboard is implemented using *angular.js*.
+The web dashboard is implemented using *Angular*.
 The dashboard build infrastructure uses *node.js*.
-The dashboard files are all pre-built, so one can try it out without building it.

 ### Preparing the Build Environment

-Depending on your version of Linux, Windows or MacOS, you may need to manually install *node.js* and *bower*.
+Depending on your version of Linux, Windows or MacOS, you may need to manually install *node.js*

 #### Ubuntu Linux

 Install *node.js* by following [these instructions](https://github.com/joyent/node/wiki/installing-node.js-via-package-manager).

-Verify that the installed version is at least *6.4.1*, via `npm -version`.
+Verify that the installed version is at least *10.9.0*, via `npm -version`.

 #### MacOS